julham76/TensorFlow-Lite-Object-Detection-on-Raspberry-Pi/cara_install/Raspberry_Pi_Guide.md

 </p>

 ## Introduction
 This guide provides step-by-step instructions for how to set up TensorFlow Lite on the Raspberry Pi and use it to run object detection models.
-It also shows how to set up the Coral USB Accelerator on the Pi and run Edge TPU detection models. <b>It works for the Raspberry Pi 3 and Raspberry Pi 4 running either Rasbpian Buster or Rasbpian Stretch</b>.
+It also shows how to set up the Coral USB Accelerator on the Pi and run Edge TPU detection models. <b>It works for the Raspberry Pi 3 and Raspberry Pi 4 running either Rasbpian Buster or Rasbpian Stretch.
+Need to get an older version of OpenCV because version 4 has errors<b>

 This guide is part of my larger TensorFlow Lite tutorial series which shows how to [train, convert, and run custom TensorFlow Lite object detection models](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi).